Questions and Answers

 We offer a range of locally produced 'grab and go' hot and cold food options, including drinks, hot-pots, soup, vegetarian and traditional pasties, sausage rolls, sandwiches, salads and other sweet and savoury items.
 A selection of ice-creams is also available throughout the year and these are from local producer Marshfield's.
 A range of English beer and fruit wines are available.

 We have a good range of free-from and vegan options, including cakes, biscuits and sandwiches.
 If you have any specific dietary needs please ask a member of the catering team.
 Due to the current Covid-19 restrictions the full range of options may not always be available.

 Yes you can - there’re plenty of picnic spots around the site.

 Children's pick-and-mix lunch boxes are usually available as well as smaller portions of our hot food: just ask a member of staff.

 - Do you have facilities for babies?

 Yes, we have baby changing facilities at the visitor centre.
-We can also warm up milk and food for babies and have high chairs available in the café.
+At the current time we are unable to warm up milk/food for babies or provide highchairs.

 - Do you recycle your packaging?